manifesto-ai/spec/docs/index.md

 |---------|--------|------|
 | [Working Draft](/draft/) | 🚧 In Progress | — |
 | v0.1 | 📋 Planned | Q1 2025 |

+### Stability & Intent

+- **Experimental / Living Document**: Published early to invite critique and hands-on experimentation; not a finalized standard.
+- **Spec leads implementation**: Implementations may be partial or opinionated as long as they respect the semantic model.
+- **Versioning**: `0.x` signals active evolution with no compatibility guarantee.

 ## Get Involved